-- You decide to study for an economics exam, rather than going out with friends.
+- You decide to study for an economics exam rather than go out with friends.
 The opportunity cost of this decision is the lost benefits of socializing with others. - A retailer decides to close on Sundays so that its employees can rest.
-The store's opportunity cost is the lost benefits received from being open for business on Sundays. - A government decides to spend more money on its defense program than on education.
-The opportunity cost of this decision is the lost benefits from education.
+The store's opportunity cost is the lost benefits received from being open for business on Sundays.